DEFRA/ffc-grants-eligibility-checker/README.md

   npm start
 ```

-Note: Please make sure you define the following `.env` file for the in memory catbox caching (to configure redis please follow the docker-compose.override.yaml setup - see \*\*Run the local server)
+Note: Please make sure you define the following `.env` file for the in memory catbox caching (to configure redis please follow the docker-compose.override.yaml setup - see the below section)

 ```
 NODE_ENV=development